Malaria in Thailand

 Some of the world’s leading malaria researchers are working in Thailand, along the country’s borders with Burma and Cambodia, studying the emergence of virulent strains of malaria.
 Orlando de Guzman reports on why scientists believe malaria is resisting current anti-malaria drugs and what treatments are currently being suggested.

-CURWOOD: I'm Steve Curwood with an encore edition of Living on Earth.
-Malaria is a deadly and debilitating disease that was once an outstanding success story of modern public health practices.
+CURWOOD: This is Living on Earth.
+I'm Steve Curwood.
 By the end of World War II, malaria had been eradicated from just about every industrialized nation.
-Even in less-developed nations, including Thailand, South Africa, and Kenya, health officials were able to bring the disease under control with quinine and other drugs.
+Even in less-developed lands, including Thailand, South Africa, and Kenya, health officials were able to bring the disease under control with quinine and other drugs.
 Now, things have changed.
-New, more drug-resistant strains of malaria are emerging, and every year more than one million people die from the disease.
+New, more drug-resistant strains of malaria are emerging, and last year about two million people died from the disease.
 Today the World Health Organization says malaria threatens nearly 40 percent of the world's population.
-Orlando de Guzman reports from the border of Thailand and Burma, a place researchers call the global epicenter for new strains of the disease.
+Orlando de Guzman reports from the border of Thailand and Burma, a place called the global epicenter for new strains of the disease.

 DE GUZMAN: Along the Dawna mountain range dividing Thailand and Burma, outbreaks of malaria come with the monsoon season from May to September.
 This is when mosquitoes breed easily in the dense jungle along the border.
 In this vast frontier, most people eke out a living planting rice and corn along the rugged foothills.
 Venture further into the forest and you enter a no man's land.
 It's home to heavily armed drug cartels and illegal loggers.
 Countless land mines litter the border.